warblo001/eSports/README.md

 ## eSports Conference site with the following features:

-- Responsiveness : This site is complete responsive to mobile and screen sizes above 768px.
+- Responsiveness: This site is completely responsive to mobile and screen sizes above 768px.

-- Main Page: Contains the full information for the conference, have a navigation feature to see the about page and the ticket page.
+- Main Page: Contains the full information for the conference, has a navigation feature to see the about page and the ticket page.

 - About Page: Contains the information about the conference for this year, and have information about previous conferences.